 Your doctor inserts a long, thin tube (catheter) into the narrowed part of your artery.
 A wire with a deflated balloon is passed through the catheter to the narrowed area.
 The balloon is then inflated, compressing the deposits against your artery walls.

 A stent is often left in the artery to help keep the artery open.
-Some stents slowly release medication to help keep the artery open.
+Most stents slowly release medication to help keep the arteries open.

 A surgeon creates a graft to bypass blocked coronary arteries using a vessel from another part of your body.
 This allows blood to flow around the blocked or narrowed coronary artery.
 Because this requires open-heart surgery, it's most often reserved for cases of multiple narrowed coronary arteries.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this condition.